Advancing Open Scholarship (FAIR)

 Libraries and Open Publishing Case Studies

-This project will develop a series of case studies of university libraries’ open publishing initiatives and accompanying researcher case studies that demonstrate the value of these initiatives.
-The case studies will be helpful within and beyond the library sector to support advocacy work.
-They will also provide examples of open publishing practice from which others can learn.
+This project developed a series of case studies of university libraries’ open publishing initiatives and accompanying researcher case studies that demonstrate the value of these initiatives.
+The case studies are intended to be helpful within and beyond the library sector to support advocacy work.
+They also provide examples of open publishing practice from which others can learn.

 Project brief.